Characterizations of symplectic polar spaces: Introduction

-We say that a hyperplane $H$ is {\em singular} with {\it deepest point $p$} if $H = p^\perp$ for a (necessarily unique) point $p$ of $\cS$, where $p^\perp := \{x\in\cS~|~ x\perp p\}$ and $\perp$ stands for collinearity in $\cS$, as usual.
-In other words, a hyperplane is singular precisely when, regarded as a polar space, is degenerate.
-All singular hyperplanes of an embeddable polar space $\cS$ arise from $\ve$, whatever embedding $\ve$ we have chosen for $\cS$.
-The following is well known (and straightforward): \begin{lemma} The embedded polar space $\ve(\cS)$ is symplectic if and only if the hyperplanes of $\cS$ that arise from $\ve$ are precisely the singular ones. \end{lemma}
+We say that a hyperplane $H$ of $\cS$ is {\em singular} with {\em deepest point $p$} if $H = p^\perp$ for a (necessarily unique) point $p$ of $\cS$.
+When $\cS$ is embeddable, all singular hyperplanes of $\cS$ arise from each of the embeddings of $\cS$.
+The following is folklore.

-In general, if $H$ is a hyperplane of $\cS$ and $n = \rank(\cS)$ then $\rank(H) \geq n-1$.
-In particular, singular hyperplanes have rank $n$.
-When $n = 2$ the hyperplanes of rank $1$ are called {\em ovoids}; the ovoids which arise from an embedding of $\cS$ (hence from its universal embedding, if it exists) are said to be {\em classical}.
+\begin{prop} Let $\ve$ be an embedding of $\cS$.
+Then $\ve(\cS)$ is symplectic of finite rank if and only if the hyperplanes of $\cS$ which arise from $\ve$ are precisely the singular ones. \end{prop}

-Suppose $n \geq 3$, let $\cS$ be embeddable and let $\tve$ and $\overline{\ve}$ be the universal embedding and the minimal embedding of $\cS$ respectively.
-The universal embedding $\tve$ is characterized by the property that all hyperplanes of $\cS$ arise from it (see \cite{CS90}, \cite{Ron}).
-Suppose that $\overline{\ve} < \tve$.
-So, $\cS$ is defined over a division ring of characteristic 2, the embedded space $\tve(\cS)$ is described by a pseudoquadratic form $q$ and $\overline{\ve}$ is the quotient of $\tve$ by the radical $R$ of the sesquilinearization of $q$.
-A hyperplane $H$ of $\cS$ arises from $\overline{\ve}$ if and only if the hyperplane of $\PG(\tV)$ spanned by $\tve(H)$ contains $R$.
-However $R$ is non-trivial, since $\overline{\ve} < \tve$.
-Hence $\PG(\tV)$ admits hyperplanes which do not contain $R$.
-If $X$ is one of them then $\tve^{-1}(X)$ is a hyperplane of $\cS$, but it cannot arise from $\overline{\ve}$ (hence it is non-singular).
-Thus, according to Lemma~\ref{res 1},
+As noticed above, every embeddable polar space of rank at least 3 defined over a division ring of characteristic different from $2$ admits a unique embedding and, as follows by Shult \cite[7.4.8]{S} or \cite[Proposition 5.2]{CS90}, all its hyperplanes arise from that embedding.
+Accordingly, Proposition \ref{res 1} implies the following.